jess-soler/JavaRoshambo/README.md

 In the game Rock Paper Scissors, two players simultaneously choose one of three options: rock, paper, or scissors.
 If both players choose the same option, then the result is a tie.
 However, if they choose differently, the winner is determined as follows:
-• Rock beats scissors because a rock can break a pair of scissors.
+-Rock beats scissors because a rock can break a pair of scissors.
-• Scissors beats paper because scissors can cut paper.
+-Scissors beats paper because scissors can cut paper.
-• Paper beats rock because a piece of paper can cover a rock.
+-Paper beats rock because a piece of paper can cover a rock.

 ### Create a game
 1. The computer randomly chooses rock, paper, or scissors.